Clinical Psychologist Dubai

 Defences

 Defences are an integral part of our psychology and we will find them occurring at home, in Dubai, and on holiday.
 They develop unconsciously during our childhood to protect us from painful experiences, thoughts and feelings.
 One of the problems with defences is that they become outdated as we move into adulthood and risk compromising our mental health.
-For example, let us imagine that the denial of emotion was used to manage hurtful childhood experiences.
-This works well until adulthood is reached and romantic relationships are entered into.
-The continued denial of emotion will negatively impact on the quality of a relationship.
+For example, let us imagine the denial of emotion being used to manage hurtful childhood experiences.
+This works well until adulthood is reached and romantic relationships are entered into - the continued denial of emotion will negatively impact on the quality of a relationship.
 Adulthood requires the identification, examination, and reshaping of our particular defence strategies if we hope to have positive relations with both ourselves and others.
 Treatment by a clinical psychologist will facilitate this process.

 Suppression